helipilot50/real-time-reporting-aerospike-kafka/README.md

 # Companion Code
 This example uses Docker and Docker Compose to create a simple solution for near real-time Ad Campaign reporting on a fixed set of campaign dimensions.
 The solution presented in this series relies on Kafka, Aerospike's edge-to-core data pipeline technology, and Apollo GraphQL

-The code and the example solution are entirely my own work and not endorsed by Aerospike.
-The code is PoC quality only and it is not production strength, and is available to anyone under the MIT License.

 ## Setup